There Is No Shortcut to Success – Aleksander Makarov | Tips from the PROS

 You’ll learn through dancing and training that improving your skills (this includes technique, basic steps, communication with the partner, performance and the way you express yourself) takes A LOT OF TIME AND EFFORT.

-In this article, I’ll share with you what I learned as a dance teacher and as a former professional dancer about getting the most out of your training.
+In this article, I’ll share with you what I learned as a dance teacher and as a former professional dancer about success and getting the most out of your training.

 Keep your feet on the ground